-GASB Statement No. 90, Majority Equity Interests - an Amendment of GASB Statements No. 14 and No. 61, defines a majority equity interest and specifies the basis for measurement of a majority equity interest in a legally separate organization.
-The requirements of this statement will be effective for the Authority for the fiscal year ending September 30, 2020.
+GASB Statement No. 96, Subscription-Based Information Technology Arrangements, provides guidance on the accounting and financial reporting for subscription-based information technology arrangements.
+The requirements of this Statement will be effective for the Authority for the fiscal year ending September 30, 2023.